Ready for the next election, 2024/2025

 The basic method is as follows:

 We may make specific, manual adjustments for other unusual seats, such as seats where there are independent candidates or electoral pacts.
 We have also switched to 'Not Sure' in some cases where other tactical voting sites were clashing with our advice, to try to increase the overall level of consensus.
-These reasons will always be stated clearly.
+These reasons will always be stated clearly on each page.

 Have a look through the constituency A-Z to see the results in different kinds of constituencies.